ereekaur/finance/README.md

 </p>

 The Shapiro-Wilkinson test for normality shall be used here as sample size << 2000, and it gives different p-values so that the other data seems to behave like  Brownian motion and other does not.
-It should be notice that some care is need when considering normality tests, for example QQ-plot might be needed.
+It should be noticed that some care is needed when considering normality tests, for example it might be a good idea to use the QQ-plot.
 Let us now take a look at bitcoin data of last  five years and try to find a three month timeframe when the bitcoin behave mostly like a Brownian motion and least like a Brownian motion.
 We are lead to